brucehsieh56/CSC522_project/Report.md

 ### Cross Validation and Grid Search
 Right before building any binary classifiers, the dataset is split into training set and test set.
 In detail, we randomly pick 30% of the data as the unseen test data using stratified sampling due to the imbalanced distribution of classes.
 The rest 70% of the data is used for model building and model selection.
 We use the method of Grid Search with five-fold cross validation to train and validate the models, since Grid Search allows us to select the best model with the corresponding hyperparameters by trying all of the specified values for a classifier using training set.
 In addition, our models are optimized according to **AUC** and **accuracy**.
 For instance, we select 2 models for each of the three machine learning techniques, one outputs the best AUC score and the other ouputs the best accuracy.
 After that, the 30% unseen data is fed into those trained classifiers for performance evaluation.

+### Feature Selection
+Although we can use as many as features we collected to build classifiers, we want to make our classifiers as simple as possible in the end.
+Therefore, in the result section, we also have the result using only certain representative features for building the classifiers.
+The way we select the features is described in the result section based on the trained coefficients of Logistic Regression.

-### Result
+## Result
 The experimental results are summarized in Table 2 and Figure 3 and 4 below.
 Noted that the upper half of Table 2 is the results using all of 20 features while the lower half using only 14 features.
+And we will explain why we use 14 features later.
 Clearly, for all of the three classifiers, their accuracy are higher than the baseline model 0.7975, which is calculated as the ratio of the majority labels (non-top songs) to the total number of data (non-top songs plus top songs).
 This shows that our models beat the baseline model and are great classifiers in general.
-However, as mentioned in the previous section, the accuracy only tells us part of the story about our model, and we are more interested in AUC instead.
+(However, as mentioned in the previous section, the accuracy only tells us part of the story about our model, and we are more interested in AUC instead.)

 Model               | Accuracy | Best Hyperparameter | ROC-AUC | Best Hyperparameter
 ---                 | ---      | ---                 | ---     | ---